oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 ## Prerequisites

-Before using this page to create a sample sharded database, please complete the prerequisite steps mentioned in [Create Containers using manual steps using Podman](./README.md)
+Before using this page to create a sample sharded database, please complete the prerequisite steps mentioned in [Oracle Sharding Containers on Podman](./README.md#prerequisites)

 Before creating the GSM container, you need to build the catalog and shard containers.
-Execute the following steps to create containers:
+Execute the following steps to create containers for the deployment:

 ## Deploying Catalog Container